Universal Translation Services

 papua new guinea language

-(Last Updated On: October 3, 2020)
+(Last Updated On: )

 Diversity is a beautiful thing that should be celebrated, but unfortunately, many people choose to hate it.
 There are many reasons behind the fear of diversity some people have in their hearts, but one of them is ignorance.
-If people knew exactly how diverse our world is, they will have a hard time questioning this reality and start their journey towards acceptance.
+If people knew exactly how diverse our world is, they would have a hard time questioning this reality and start their journey towards acceptance.
 Even the smallest country will have diversity in some form.
 If it is not the presence of people of different skin colors, it is the existence of various kinds of animals.
 In short, it is futile to deny diversity.
 For language lovers, linguistic diversity is quite beautiful and worth studying.

 Papua New Guinea:

 Papua New Guinea is the world’s most diverse country due to these groups.
 Interestingly, only 18% of the whole population lives in urban areas.
 The rest prefer to live near farmlands and mines so they can earn their livelihood easily.
 This is why mining is one of the most significant contributors to the country’s economy.
-But the diversity in this country does not end with the indigenous groups.
-It is home to over eight hundred vernaculars which adds many more layers to its diversity.
+However, the diversity in this country does not end with the indigenous groups.
+It is home to over eight hundred vernacular, which adds many more layers to its diversity.
 In fact, some estimates suggest that it has more languages than any other country in the world.
 Currently, 12% of all the world’s tongues are spoken in this country.

 papua translation services